Are you thinking about a degree in computer science, but you're unsure of your career options?

 What can you do with a computer science degree?

-So you want a career in computer science but are unsure of your options?
-We’re highlighting a few of the many positions that computer science professionals can occupy as well as the pros and cons of working for a firm full of experts servicing many accounts versus for a single company as an in-house expert.
+We’re highlighting a few of the many positions that computer science professionals can occupy.
+Also, we’ll cover some of the pros and cons of working for a firm full of experts who service many accounts versus for a single company as an in-house expert.

 It’s important to distinguish that some of these positions are entry-level and may only require a bachelor’s degree.
 Others require more training and educational exposure that you can get from a master’s degree.

-So where do computer science professionals work?
+Are you wondering where computer science professionals actually work?
 The short answer is everywhere and in almost every industry.
 Because everything is so connected and run digitally, virtually every business needs some kind of computer or IT specialist to help put systems in place and then maintain them.
 At the very least, they need access to a firm that can help manage that.